-Diminished renal function leads to lower production of hormone EPO, that acts as a trigger for producing more oxygen-carrying RBC.
+Diminished renal function leads to lower production of the hormone EPO, which acts as a trigger for producing more oxygen-carrying RBC.
 Low levels of oxygen can leave the muscles and processes starved of oxygen and can lead to fatigue.
 This is one of the common signs of kidney disease.

 Excess accumulation of waste that is not disposed of by the kidneys can lead to skin eruptions, rashes, and itching.

-When your mouth has bad breath with A metallic iron like the taste, that due to the accumulation of toxic in the blood, which is called uremia.
+When your mouth has bad breath with A metallic iron taste, that is due to the accumulation of toxicity in the blood, which is called uremia.
 It can leave a bad taste in the mouth as well as bad breath.

 Sometimes Polycystic kidney disease can cause upper back pain near the kidneys or on the same side as that of the affected kidneys.

 Uremia can also lead to a feeling of nausea and can lead to frequent bouts of vomiting.
 This is also one of the early warning symptoms of kidney disease.

 Due to lower levels of oxygen-carrying RBCs and fluid retention in the lungs, it can lead to breathlessness.
 This is considered to be one of the early signs of kidney disease.